Some business in Dublin city centre disapprove of the casual traders who have been operating around Henry Street for generations.

 The women also discuss the conflict with big business which goes back to 1982 when new laws were introduced against street trading.

-Nuala Hayes reports for 'The Women's Programme' broadcast on 20 December 1985.
+'The Women's Programme' broadcast on 20 December 1985.
+The reporter is Nuala Hayes.